Ava Brennan: Theatre

-In 2023 Brennan was cast in a leading role in the captivating new musical stage adaptation of The Secret Life of Bees based on the best-selling novel by Sue Monk Kidd at the Almeida Theatre in North London.
+In 2023 Brennan was cast in a leading role in the new musical stage adaptation of The Secret Life of Bees based on the best-selling novel by Sue Monk Kidd at the Almeida Theatre in North London.

 Film

-Ava Brennan has appeared in the following movies: Beauty and the Beast, Mama Mia!
-Here We Go Again, Hellboy and Rocket Man.
+Ava Brennan has appeared in the following movies: Beauty and the Beast, Mamma Mia: Here We Go Again!, Hellboy and Rocket Man.
 She also performed as a singer in the famous TV production West Side Stories: The Making of a Classic and Blue Peter.
 Brennan plays series regular Vee in season 4 of Top Boy for Netflix.